michaelnmmeyer/dharma/views/documentation.md

 Here are a few notes on how XML files are interpreted.
 This only concerns inscriptions for now.
 Headings indicate the element location in <a href="https://en.wikipedia.org/wiki/XPath">XPath</a> notation.
-Thus, for instance, `/TEI/teiHeader` refers to the part in red in the following:
+Thus, for instance, `/TEI/teiHeader` refers to the part in red in the following, and `//body` refers to the part in orange:

 <pre>
 &lt;TEI&gt;